Scroll through the last few weeks of Naya Rivera's Twitter activity and you'll get a pretty solid picture of who she was in 2020.

 Even at 22 she knew she had the right combination of grit and thick skin to cobble together a real career in the industry.
 "It takes 150 percent commitment," she allowed to Nice Girls TV.
 "You can't be wishy-washy, it's hard.
 Be prepared for a million-and-a-half nos.
 You probably will not get a job for a while.
 But when you do book that job, it is so much fun."

 By that point, she had booked that job, her gig on Glee making use of her freshman year stint in her high school's chorus group.
-"We didn't even know it was gonna hit, and it was just a guest role to begin with," reflects former publicist Teperman.
+"We didn't even know it was gonna hit, and it was just a guest role to begin with," reflected former publicist Teperman.
 "Everybody fell in love with her and that's what kind of took it into that series regular."

 As Santana Lopez, McKinley High's resident acerbic cheerleader and glee club member, she delivered countless cutting insults, sang the hell out of more than a few ballads (among her favorites: Tina Turner's "Nutbush City Limits") and steadily worked her way from potential background player to full-on breakout star.